decred/dcrdocs/docs/contributing/overview.md

 At present, this process is informal, but a formal process for granting a Decred Contractor Clearance (DCC) that allows an individual to bill for their work has been [proposed](https://proposals.decred.org/proposals/fa38a3593d9a3f6cb2478a24c25114f5097c572f6dadf24c78bb521ed10992a4) and approved by stakeholders.
 This process will involve three established contractors in the relevant domain agreeing that a new contributor should be invited to become a contractor.
 This DCC model will go live once the [contractor management system](https://github.com/decred/contractor-mgmt) is operational.

 As part of becoming a paid contractor, you will agree on an hourly rate at which you can bill for your work on the project.
-Contractors are also eligible for a portrait to be shown on the [contributors page](https://decred.org/contributors/) of decred.org.

 The [Contributor Compensation](contributor-compensation.md) page has details of how billing and payments work.